🎃 [HALLOWEEN SALE] DISCOUNT! + 2x Benefits + $15k Worth of Offers for FREE

 Noindex vs. robots.txt: What’s the Difference?

-When optimizing a website for search engines, you may face crucial decisions in controlling how search engines interact with your website content.
+When optimizing your website for search engines, you may face crucial decisions in controlling how search engines interact with your website content.

 Among the commonly used directives for managing search engine indexing are noindex and robots.txt.
 Although both are critical in guiding search engine crawlers, they have different purposes and are applied under different circumstances.